- Who Is Dr. Steven Gundry?

 Dr. Gundry is an American doctor and the founder of the Gundry MD company, as mentioned in the introduction.

-Dr. Gundry is an American heart surgeon who has spent a lot of time studying and researching ways to improve people’s lives better.
+Dr. Gundry is an American heart surgeon who has spent a lot of time studying and researching ways to improve people’s lives.

-In 2001, he was the former head of Cardiothoracic Surgery at Loma Linda University, and after treating a chronically unwell overweight patient who was labeled a “hopeless case,” Gundry Md was founded.
+In 2001, he was the former head of cardiothoracic surgery at Loma Linda University, and after treating a chronically ill, overweight patient who was labeled a “hopeless case,” Gundry Md was founded.